 ARC Denver completed two lead removal projects at military facilities in Colorado.
 In Aurora, Buckley AFB had to remove hazardous lead dust from the site of a shooting range before a locker room could be constructed.
 It took twenty men about 3 weeks to HEPA vac and wipe down the area.
 The NORAD facility located within the Cheyenne Mountains needed 10K square feet of lead removed.
 Fifty men working only at night completed the job in 3 weeks.
 The work on both sites was finished on-time and on-budget.

-Other asbestos abatement projects under his management include the Grand Junction Veterans Administration, the redevelopment of Sun Valley for the Denver Housing Authority, three apartment buildings for the City of Aurora Housing Authority, Colorado Plains Medical Center, the U.S. Army installation at Fort Carson, five apartment complexes for Boulder Housing Partners, abatement at the Southview Place Towers Apartments, the abatement of the RTD Civic Center project at Colfax & Broadway in downtown Denver, the complete abatement of Aims Community College – PSI Building, Denver Public Schools, Adams 12 Five Star Schools and University of Colorado – Boulder.
+Other asbestos abatement projects from our Colorado offices include the Grand Junction Veterans Administration, the redevelopment of Sun Valley for the Denver Housing Authority, three apartment buildings for the City of Aurora Housing Authority, Colorado Plains Medical Center, the U.S. Army installation at Fort Carson, five apartment complexes for Boulder Housing Partners, abatement at the Southview Place Towers Apartments, the abatement of the RTD Civic Center project at Colfax & Broadway in downtown Denver, the complete abatement of Aims Community College – PSI Building, Denver Public Schools, Adams 12 Five Star Schools and University of Colorado – Boulder.

 ARC Colorado provides methamphetamine lab cleanup.
 Our clients for this service include several rental property owners and the Boulder County Housing Authority.

 Engineering News-Record’s ranked ARC 8th in its Top 20 Asbestos Firm 2020 report.
 “COVID has slowed our total volume by 15%,” said Ron Daniel, founder and CEO of ARC Abatement.
 “However, with the extra steps of ARC’s COVID safety guidelines, this has been a positive effect on our employees and clients.”